What Your Company's 409A Valuation Means for Your Options

 409A valuations are not permanent.
 They expire after 12 months under normal circumstances, and they must be updated sooner if a material event occurs — a new financing round, a significant change in business outlook, or a change in control transaction.
 Understanding when to update your 409A matters because valuation changes affect different groups of employees differently.

-Employees who receive grants after a new, higher 409A valuation will receive a higher strike price.
+Employees who receive grants after a new, higher 409A valuation will receive a higher strike price — that is the intended effect.
 This is the intended effect: as a company becomes more valuable, the stock option exercise price for new grants rises to reflect that increased value.
 This creates a real financial difference between employees who joined early and those who join later.

-Down rounds and business deterioration can cause 409A valuations to fall.
+When the 409A falls due to a down round or business deterioration, existing options can go underwater — your strike price exceeds current FMV.
 For existing option holders, this can create a painful situation where your options are underwater — your strike price exceeds the current fair market value.
 The options have not disappeared, but they have no current intrinsic value.
 For new grants after a down round, the lower 409A value means a lower strike price on new grants, which can benefit employees who join or receive refresher grants during a difficult period.

 How 409A Compliance Protects Your Stock Options